Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Introduction

-\item We derive the asymptotic testing performance limits of binary classifiers that are based on a deep FNN with ReLU and Tanh activation.
+\item We derive the asymptotic testing performance limits of binary classifiers based on a hinge-loss-trained deep FNN with ReLU and Tanh activation.

-\item We carry on extensive computer experiments on a BPSK detector that is based on a (deep) FNN with ReLU and Tanh activation, the results of which validate our derived asymptotic testing performance limits, especially as the FNN gets deeper and wider. \end{enumerate}
+\item We perform extensive computer experiments whose results validate our derived asymptotic testing performance limits for deep FNN with ReLU and Tanh activation. \end{enumerate}

-Following this introduction, the remainder of this paper is organized as follows.
-Section \ref{sec: prelims} presents the prelude of this paper.
-Section \ref{sec: DL_detector} outlines the system setup for generic DL-based binary classification.
-Section \ref{sec: testing_performance_deep_FNN-Based_classifiers} formulates problems regarding the fundamental testing performance limits of binary classifiers that are based on deep FNNs.
-Section \ref{sec: asymptotic_performance_limits_FNN_Based_binary_classifiers} presents the asymptotic testing performance limits of binary classifiers based on deep FNNs.
-Section \ref{sec: results} reports on the extensive computer experiments conducted in the context of BPSK detection.
-Finally, Section \ref{sec: Conc_remarks_and_outlook} sets out our concluding remarks and this paper's research outlook.
+The remainder of this paper is organized as follows.
+Section \ref{sec: Prelude_and_System_Setup} outlines the prelude and system setup.
+Section \ref{sec: testing_performance_deep_FNN-Based_classifiers} presents the problem formulations.
+Section \ref{sec: asymptotic_performance_limits_FNN_Based_binary_classifiers} documents the derived asymptotic testing performance limits.
+Section \ref{sec: results} reports on extensive computer experiments.
+Last, Section \ref{sec: Conc_remarks_and_outlook} underscores our concluding remarks and research outlook.